Walter Varney: Aviation career

 After finishing flight school in 1918, he purchased Lynch Field in Redwood City with the goal of starting a flying school and an air taxi service from San Francisco.
-In October 1925, Varney was awarded one of the first contracts under the recently passed Contract Air Mail Act after the determination was made the United States Army Air Corps was not suited for air mail flying.
-He based his operation, Varney Air Service, in Pasco, Washington, and flew routes between Pasco, and Elko, Nevada, stopping in Boise, Idaho each way.
-Varney's first airmail flight took off on April 6, 1926.

-Varney, following a five-company merger, sold the much expanded Varney Air Group in 1930 to United Aircraft and Transport.
-The company's name was changed to United Air Lines in 1933.

 Continental Airlines was founded in 1934 by Varney and his partner Louis Mueller as Varney Speed Lines.
 On July 15, 1934, Varney Speed Lines flew its first trip on a 530-mile route from Pueblo, Colorado to El Paso, Texas with stops in Las Vegas, New Mexico, and Santa Fe and Albuquerque New Mexico.
 Varney ceded control to Mueller in 1934, and in 1936 a controlling interest in the company was sold to Robert Six who renamed it Continental Airlines in 1937, moving its headquarters to Denver.

 In 1932, Varney contributed half of the $40,000 needed to purchase the Lockheed division of Detroit Aircraft Corporation out of bankruptcy.
 The company was reorganized in Burbank, California as the Lockheed Aircraft Corporation.
 Varney retired from that company in 1951.